PSO Waveform Functions

 Enabling Waveform Generation

-By default, the PSO Waveform module is disabled and will not generate a waveform in response to an output event from the PSO Event module.
+By default, the PSO Waveform module is disabled and does not generate a waveform in response to an output event from the PSO Event module.
 To enable waveform generation, use the PsoWaveformOn() function.
-Once enabled, each event received from the PSO Event module will trigger a waveform based on the active parameters.
+Once enabled, each event received from the PSO Event module triggers a waveform based on the active parameters.

 Enables the waveform module, allowing PSO events to trigger it.